 There’s something about seeing an excitable pooch bound along a sandy expanse of British seaside majesty that warms the heart, and makes you almost forgive the fact that they’ll probably soak both you and the car after they’ve finished a particularly frenetic session of doggie paddle.

-Taking your dog for walkies on the beach is a highly pleasant outing for owner and pet alike, which is why we’ve compiled a list of the top dog-friendly beaches Britain has to offer.
+Taking your pooch for walkies on the beach is a highly pleasant outing for owner and pet alike, which is why we’ve compiled a list of the top dog friendly beaches Britain has to offer.

 Alnmouth Beach, Northumberland

 Just off the A1 in Northumberland and five minutes away from Alnwick (you know, where the Hogwarts castle from Harry Potter is), you’ll find Alnmouth Beach – a stunning stretch of dog friendly, sandy goodness if ever there was one.
 There are no canine restrictions whatsoever here, so your pooch can run himself stupid until his legs nearly fall off.

 The beach features that lovely type of soft sand, and is so unfathomably expansive that you wonder whether it might even join up with the western coast of Norway when the tide’s out.
 For the best dog bit, head north of Morden Rocks towards Season Point.

 Woolacombe Beach, Devon